zaphar/ucg/docsite/site/content/reference/expressions.md

 There is a special selector in ucg for obtaining a value from the environment.
 The `env` selector references the environment variables in environment at the time of the build.
 You reference an environment variable just like it was in a tuple.
-Attempting to reference a variable that doesn't exist will be a compile error.
+By default, attempting to reference a variable that doesn't exist will be a compile error.
+You can turn this behavior off with the `--nostrict` argument to the compiler.
+When in nostrict mode nonexistent variables will result in a warning and be set to the NULL empty value.

 ```
 let env_name = env.DEPLOY_ENV;